-Key Features of the Historic Environment Importance Nucleated settlements Indicative of medieval manorial system based around open fields Early enclosures around settlements Indicative of relative prosperity of character area, allowing early response to changing economic and social conditions Modern enclosures Evidence for major reorganisation of landscape
+Key Features of the Historic Indicate long history of settlement Finds of Palaeolithic and Mesolithic artefacts in the valleys.
+String of settlements along Evidence of settlements being positioned to exploit the varied the lower slopes of the valleys riverine and downland resources.
+Nucleated settlements Indicative of medieval manorial system based around open fields.
+Early enclosures around Indicative of relative prosperity of settlements character area, allowing early response to changing economic and social conditions.
+Modern enclosures Evidence for major reorganisation of landscape.